-We procure Firm Frequency Response through a competitive weekly and monthly tendering process.
-Additional response, is also procured through the Mandatory Frequency Response Market in the B+balancing Mmechanism.
+We procure Firm Frequency Response (FFR) as and when required.
+We will procure Dynamic FFR (DFFR) through monthly tenders and Static FFR (SFFR) through daily auctions.
+Additional response, is also procured through the Mandatory Frequency Response Market in the Balancing Mechanism.
 More information about frequency response and the services we procure can be found on our website.
-Look under Balancing Services, then the Frequency Response Services.
+Look under Balancing Services, then Frequency Response Services.